temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 ## `TEMPORAL_ADDRESS`

-// def
 The frontend address for the Temporal Server.

-// story

-// relations
+`TEMPORAL_ADDRESS` allows the UI Server to [refresh as needed](/references/ui-configuration#refreshinterval) and [find the latest updates](/references/ui-configuration#notifyonnewversion) for the Temporal Server.

-This variable is required for the other environmental variables to be configured.
+This variable is required for the configuration of other environmental variables.
-// vars needed
-// use case: kinda need it in general
+`TEMPORAL_ADDRESS` is also needed when setting up [Cross-Origin Resource Sharing](/references/ui-configuration#cors).

 ## `TEMPORAL_UI_PORT`

-//def
-The port used to serve HTTP API and the Temporal WebUI Server.
+The port used by the Temporal WebUI Server and the HTTP API.

-//story
-//relations
-//vars needed
-//use case
+Defining this variable allows the Server and API to communicate effectively.

+This variable is needed for `TEMPORAL_OPENAPI_ENABLED` and all auth-related settings to work properly.

 ## `TEMPORAL_AUTH_ENABLED`

-// def
 Enables or disables Temporal authentication and authorization methods.

 //story